-1. Providers adhere to the Management-Supervision-Safeguarding of Possessions, Valuables, Personal Funds and Day-To-Day Living Expenses in Developmental Disability Residential Services, 02-702 policy.
+1. Providers adhere to Supervision and Protection of Personal Funds and Belongings in Intellectual and Developmental Disability Residential Services, 02-702.

 F. FAITH OR DENOMINATIONALLY BASED ORGANIZATIONS WHO RECEIVE FEDERAL OR STATE MONIES ADDRESS ISSUES SPECIFIC TO BEING A FAITH OR DENOMINATIONALLY BASED ORGANIZATION IN THEIR POLICIES AND PRACTICE